thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 	<script type="text/javascript" src="Model/Habitat.js"></script>
 	<script type="text/javascript" src="Model/Enemy.js"></script>

 8.7.
 Now we'll add one habitat and one enemy to the level.
-Open PlaceDefault.ts, and, in the constructor, add these two lines to the array of Entities being passed to the super() call.
+Open PlacePlanet.ts, and, in the constructor, add these two lines to the array of Entities being passed to the super() call.
 Make sure to separate all the array elements with commas as appropriate:

 	Habitat.fromPos(Coords.fromXY(150, 250) ),
 	Enemy.fromPos(Coords.fromXY(100, -50) )